Skip to Main Content

 2. Give the contextual background of the work or performance.

-- For Western art music or dance, what year was the work written, and when did it fall during the creator's (composer/choreographer's) career?
+- For Euro-American art music or dance, what year was the work written, and when did it fall during the creator's (composer/choreographer's) career?

-- For popular music or Western art music or dance, did a notable performer premiere it or first record it?
+- For popular music or Euro-American art music or dance, did a notable performer premiere it or first record it?

 - Is this a standard work (jazz), a traditional tune (traditional/folk music), or originally composed?
 Is this an improvised work or have improvised sections?